Using Basic authentication with Outlook for iOS and Android

 The ability to forward and send large files without first downloading them to a mobile device.

-This architecture does not support Enterprise Mobility + Security features like Azure Active Directory conditional access and Intune app protection policies.
+This architecture does not support Enterprise Mobility + Security features such as Azure Active Directory conditional access and Intune app protection policies.

 The information in the Outlook service is currently cached either in the United States or in Europe, depending on the IP address of the connecting client.
 As we move the Outlook service into Office 365, we will align to the principles of the Office 365 Trust Center with a regionalized data center strategy.
 In Office 365 a customer's country or region, which the customer's administrator inputs during the initial setup of the services, determines the primary storage location for that customer's data.
 For more information, see the Office 365 Trust Center.